betterscientificsoftware/bssw.io/Articles/TelecomToolsForRemoteWork.md

 ### <a name='live-streaming'>Live streaming</a>

-Some products offer the ability to stream a *live* session to platfroms like YouTube or Facebook.
+Some products offer the ability to stream a *live* session to platforms like YouTube or Facebook.
 Of course, this also means that the session will be effectively be *recorded* but only on that platform.